serre-lab/KuraNet/README.md

 `pip install -r requirements.txt`

 to install all necessary requirements (besides Python, CUDA backend and ffmpeg).
 Note that current versions of pip do not work with Python 3.5.
 If you encounter any installation problems, consider using pip version 20.4.3.
 To install ffmpeg for animations in demos, please follow the [Linux](https://www.tecmint.com/install-ffmpeg-in-linux/ "Linux"), [Windows](https://ffmpeg.org/download.html "Windows") or [Mac](http://jollejolles.com/install-ffmpeg-on-mac-os-x/ "Mac") instructions according to your system.
+Installation on a system running Ubuntu 14.04 took about 5 minutes.

 ## Examples

 Demos for three experiments are contained in the notebooks `global.ipynb`, `cluster.ipynb` and `images.ipynb`.
+Each demo, which includes data generation, training and visualization, should take under 30 minutes to run in its entirety.
 For example, here is (top) KuraNet learning to synchronize oscillators on a sparse graph (optimized left, control right) and (bottom) an image of an elk that KuraNet has learned to synchronize:

 ![kuramoto](./kuramoto.gif)